BRuDesDev/password-manager/README.md

 __________________________________________________________________________________________

 ### [If running in Linux]:
-you may need to run in root mode (using 'sudo') to be able to create the password database on your local drive.<br>
+⭐ you may need to run in root mode (using 'sudo') to be able to create the password database on your local drive.<br>
-If you get any errors (ImportError) you need to make sure all dependencies are installed.<br>
+⭐ If you get any errors (particularly '**ImportError**') you need to make sure all dependencies are installed.<br>

-Clone repository to your system:
+### Clone repository to your system:
 ![Screen Shot 2025-03-25 at 9 20 46 AM](https://github.com/user-attachments/assets/e910153b-4393-499d-ae34-f02a100a2f61)

 <!> Consider using Python's virtual environment BEFORE installing dependencies from 'requirements.txt':
-<!> Check out my tutorial on 'Python virtual Environments' <a linkhere
+<!> Check out my tutorial on ' Using Python virtual Environments' @ https://bruchant.net/brudesdev/py-env-tutorial if you need help with that.

 ### Activate the virtual environment<br>
+If you have created a Virtual Environment, and see your venv/.venv/env (whatever you named it) folder you can now activate it and install dependencies.
 	source .venv/bin/activate <br>
 <tab><tab><!> You can verify that you have activated your new env, and also that it is the correct env:
-	1. When you are inside a Virtual Environment
+	Check out my tutorial on Virtual Environments!!
+Right [Here]
 ___________________________________________________________________________________

 **INSTRUCTIONS** _for Installing and running the app_:<br><br>